Varun1911/HTML/README.txt

 The viewport attribute is mostly used for mobile devices, to make our content display properly on mobile devices as well.
 The range of initial scale is 0.1-10.
 After 1 the change is negligible.

 We can also load scripts in the head tag using script tag.
 This might be done to initial interactivity as soon as any element loads.

+Forms help us send data to server.
+Forms are really important.
+Forms can have many input elements like text area, btns etc.
+All elements in a form are submitted at once to the server/backend(like a bundle).

+action attribute tells us where the backend is.

+We have 2 types of methods - get and post
+Whenever we to send data to the server, we mostly use post.
+The data is sent in encrypted format.
+In some forms data is also sent in clear text format.
+Ex- google search form.
+You can see the search text in the url itself as a clear text.

+With Get method our info is sent in clear text format.

+In text input we can give a placeHolder to tell the user what are we expecting.
+But this may not work properly with screen readers etc. So, it's good practice to inlcude a label with input.
+"for" attribute in label tag helps us associate the label with an input.
+Put the ID of the input in the "for" attribute.

+form has other attributes like
+"accept-charset" which allows different character sets.
+"autocomplete" which turns on/off autocomplete.
+"enctype" which tells the encoding type.